 Chop the glycerin into cubes for easier melting.

-Arrange the desired petals, herbs, and leaves in the molds.
+Arrange the desired petals, herbs, and leaves into the silicone or soap molds.
 Carefully fill the molds with the melted soap base.
 Let them sit for about an hour to solidify.
 Then pop them out and package them or store in a jar.
 Super easy!

 Holiday Glycerin Soap

-- Dried flowers and/or leaves such as rosemary, eucalyptus, hibiscus, juniper berries, dried citrus peels
+- Dried flowers and/or leaves Rosemary, eucalyptus, hibiscus, juniper berries, dried citrus peels

 - Molds - cups or trays in various sizes silicone works best